himanshi-singla/Front-end-development-projects/README.md

 # Front-end-development-projects
-All the projects I make as I learn front end development.
+All the projects I make as I learn front end web development.